Irrational-Encoding-Wizardry/guide.encode.moe/overview/roles.md

 Quality Checkers (abbreviated *QC*) are often the last eyes on an episode before it is released.
-They are responsible for inspecting the overall quality of every aspect of a show including: timing, typesetting, encode, and editing.
+They are responsible for ensuring that the overall quality of the release is up to par with the group's standards.
-Quality Checkers are expected to be well versed in every role and able to critique them.
+They are also expected to be familiar with the workflow and many intricacies of every other role.
 Each group has a different approach to how the Quality Checker completes their work.
-For example, one group might require an organized "QC report" of recommended changes and required fixes, while other groups may prefer the Quality
+For example, one group might require an organized "QC report" with recommended changes and required fixes, while other groups may prefer the Quality
-Checker to make changes directly to the script, if they can.
+Checker to make changes directly to the script whenever possible.

 ## Translator & Translation Checker